publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s631.md

  __Transition Reimbursement__

     [Pub.
-L. 103–403, title IV, § 414][/us/pl/103/403/s414], Oct.
+L. 103–403, title IV][/us/pl/103/403/tIV], § 414, Oct.
 22, 1994, [108 Stat.
 4197][/us/stat/108/4197], authorized payment, for a 90-day period of time, of reasonable amounts of funds to pay salaries and expenses of members and staff of the National Women’s Business Council appointed on or before Oct.
 22, 1994.

  __Buy American Preference in Provision of Financial Assistance__

 [Pub.
-L. 102–366, title I, § 103][/us/pl/102/366/s103], Sept.
+L. 102–366, title I][/us/pl/102/366/tI], § 103, Sept.
 4, 1992, [106 Stat.
 988][/us/stat/106/988], provided that:

 > “In providing financial assistance with amounts appropriated pursuant to the amendments made by this Act \[see Short Title of 1992 Amendment note above\], the Administrator of the Small Business Administration shall, when practicable, accord preference to small business concerns which use or purchase equipment and supplies produced in the United States.
 The Administrator shall also encourage small business concerns receiving such assistance to purchase such equipment and supplies.”

  __Feasibility Study of Business Cooperation Network__

     [Pub.
-L. 101–574, title II, § 233][/us/pl/101/574/s233], Nov.
+L. 101–574, title II][/us/pl/101/574/tII], § 233, Nov.
 15, 1990, [104 Stat.
 2825][/us/stat/104/2825], directed Administrator of the Small Business Administration to conduct a study of feasibility of establishing a business cooperation system similar to Business Cooperation Network developed by the European Economic Community, specified the purpose of the study, and directed Administrator, not later than one year after Nov.
 15, 1990, to transmit to Congress a report containing the results of the study together with recommendations for such legislative and administrative actions as the Administrator considered appropriate.

  __Development of Women’s Business Enterprise__

     [Pub.
-L. 100–533, title IV][/us/pl/100/533], §§ 401–407, Oct.
+L. 100–533, title IV][/us/pl/100/533/tIV], §§ 401–407, Oct.
 25, 1988, [102 Stat.
 2694][/us/stat/102/2694], as amended, formerly set out as a note under this section, was transferred to chapter 97 (§ 7101 et seq.) of this title.

  __Disadvantaged Small Businesses__

 [Pub.
-L. 100–533, title V, § 504][/us/pl/100/533/s504], Oct.
+L. 100–533, title V][/us/pl/100/533/tV], § 504, Oct.
 25, 1988, [102 Stat.
 2698][/us/stat/102/2698], provided that:

 > “Nothing contained in this Act \[see Short Title of 1988 Amendment note above\] is intended to reduce or limit any programs, benefit, or activity that is authorized by law to assist small business concerns owned and controlled by socially and economically disadvantaged individuals as defined pursuant to section 8(d)(3) of the Small Business Act ([15 U.S.C.
 637(d)(3)][/us/usc/t15/s637/d/3]).”

  __Globalization of Production; Report to Congress__

     [Pub.
-L. 100–418, title VIII, § 8009][/us/pl/100/418/s8009], Aug.
+L. 100–418, title VIII][/us/pl/100/418/tVIII], § 8009, Aug.
 23, 1988, [102 Stat.
 1561][/us/stat/102/1561], directed Administrator of Small Business Administration, within one year after Aug.
 23, 1988, to submit a written report to Committees on Small Business of House of Representatives and Senate, prepared by Administration in conjunction with Bureau of Census and in cooperation with other relevant agencies, that would analyze to extent possible the effect of increased outsourcing and other shifts in production arrangements on small firms, particularly manufacturing firms, within United States subcontractor tier and to extent that such data is not available determine methods by which such data might be collected; assess the impact of specific economic policies, including, but not limited to, procurement, tax and trade policies, in facilitating outsourcing and other international production arrangements; and make recommendations as to changes in Government policy that would improve competitive position of smaller United States subcontractors, including recommendations as to incentives which could be provided to larger corporations to maximize their use of United States subcontractors and assist these subcontractors in changing production and marketing strategies and in obtaining new business in domestic and foreign markets.

  __National Seminars on Small Business Exports__

     [Pub.
-L. 102–366, title II, § 224][/us/pl/102/366/s224], Sept.
+L. 102–366, title II][/us/pl/102/366/tII], § 224, Sept.
 4, 1992, [106 Stat.
 1000][/us/stat/106/1000], directed Small Business Administration to conduct a National Seminar on Small Business Exports in Buffalo, New York, in connection with the World University Games Buffalo ’93 during July, 1993, in order to develop recommendations designed to stimulate exports from small companies, with such Seminar to build upon the information collected by Administration through previously conducted regional small business trade conferences and prior conference in State of Washington and to specifically consider utility of, and make recommendations regarding, subsequent International Conference on Small Business and Trade.

     [Pub.
-L. 100–418, title VIII, § 8011][/us/pl/100/418/s8011], Aug.
+L. 100–418, title VIII][/us/pl/100/418/tVIII], § 8011, Aug.
 23, 1988, [102 Stat.
 1562][/us/stat/102/1562], directed Small Business Administration to conduct a National Seminar on Small Business Exports within one year after Aug.
 23, 1988, in order to develop recommendations designed to stimulate exports from small companies.

  __Appointment of Administrator of Small Business Administration to Trade Policy Committee; Special Trade Assistant for Small Business in Office of United States Trade Representative__

 [Pub.
-L. 100–418, title VIII, § 8012][/us/pl/100/418/s8012], Aug.
+L. 100–418, title VIII][/us/pl/100/418/tVIII], § 8012, Aug.
 23, 1988, [102 Stat.
 1563][/us/stat/102/1563], provided that:

 >     “It is the sense of the Congress that the interests of the small business community have not been adequately represented in trade policy formulation and in trade negotiations.
 Therefore, it is the sense of the Congress that the Administrator of the Small Business Administration should be appointed as a member of the Trade Policy Committee and that the United States Trade Representative should consult with the Small Business Administration and its Office of Advocacy in trade policy formulation and in trade negotiations.